[8 MIN READ]

 In this article:

-- Kelly Paulson, M.D., Ph.D., will lead a visionary initiative dedicated to harnessing the power of the body’s own immune system to treat (and defeat) cancer.
+Kelly Paulson, M.D., Ph.D., will lead a visionary initiative at Swedish dedicated to harnessing the power of the body’s own immune system to treat (and defeat) cancer.

 Kelly Paulson, M.D., Ph.D., is a medical oncologist and researcher with a passion for advancing immunotherapy in the fight against skin cancer and other solid tumors.
-She is an author/co-author on >45 scientific papers, the majority focused on understanding the interplay between the immune system and skin cancers (Merkel cell carcinoma and melanoma) and exploiting anti-tumor immunity for cancer monitoring/detection, prognostication, and treatment.
+She is an author or co-author on more than 45 scientific papers, the majority focused on understanding the interplay between the immune system and skin cancers (Merkel cell carcinoma and melanoma) and exploiting anti-tumor immunity for cancer monitoring and detection, prognostication and treatment.

 For our series on the leadership team behind the Paul G. Allen Research Center at Swedish Cancer Institute, we spoke with Dr. Paulson from her family’s Seattle-area home, which was buzzing with the energy of her two active young children.
 During a wide-ranging discussion, Dr. Paulson shared her vision for the Center for Immuno-oncology (CIO), insight into the workings of immunotherapeutic cancer treatment and her hopes for advancing the ways we diagnose, understand and, ultimately, treat cancer.

-Q: From your perspective as a physician and researcher, tell us little bit about the mission and foundational tenets of the Paul G. Allen Research Center at Swedish Cancer Institute.
+From your perspective as a physician and researcher, tell us a little bit about the mission and foundational tenets of the Paul G. Allen Research Center at Swedish Cancer Institute.

 Dr. Chuck Drescher will lead a pillar called the Initiative for Cancer Prevention and Early Detection (IPED), which is focused on improving and developing new methods for the early detection of cancer.
 How can we find cancer at its very earliest phases?
 And whether that's new blood biomarkers or new genomics testing or new imaging modalities, how do we find cancer when it's still in its earliest, most curable stage?

-The pillar led by Dr. Hank Kaplan, we have the Initiative for Molecular and Genomic Evaluation of Cancer (IMGEC).
+The pillar led by Dr. Hank Kaplan is the Initiative for Molecular and Genomic Evaluation of Cancer (IMGEC).
 IMGEC’s goal is to deeply understand how we can target cancer at a molecular level.
 What makes each patient's cancer tick?
 And can we identify weaknesses in that particular cancer to most effectively target our treatments against that type of cancer?

-I’m the interim lead of the third pillar, which is the Center for Immuno-oncology (CIO), we're really focused on how to fight cancer.
-The newest cancer treatments out there are immune therapies, which the own body to empower your own body to fight cancer.
+I’m the interim lead of the third pillar, which is the Center for Immuno-oncology (CIO).
+We're really focused on how to fight cancer.
+The newest cancer treatments out there are immune therapies, which empower your own body to fight cancer.
 It's actually the body's natural way of fighting off cancer.
-But how can we exploit the immune system to fight the cancers?
-And the reason we're so excited about using the immune system to fight cancers is the potential for long lasting, durable, permanent response.
+But how can we exploit the immune system to fight cancers?
+And the reason we're so excited about using the immune system to fight cancers is the potential for a long-lasting, durable, permanent response.

-Q: For the average lay person, could you give us a brief explanation of immunotherapy and its applications in treating cancer?
+For the layperson, could you give us a brief explanation of immunotherapy and its applications in treating cancer?

 We all have many, many damaged cells circulating throughout our bodies, and the body normally does a good job getting rid of them.
 Unfortunately, cancer cells, in some cases, have learned to hide from the immune system, so we have different kinds of immune therapies that help to make cancer more visible to the immune system.